strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/nginx-proxy.md

 In the below examples you will need to replace your domain and likewise your paths to SSL certificates will need to be changed based on where you place them or, if you are using Let's Encrypt, where your script places them.
 Please also note that while the path below shows `sites-available` you will need to symlink the file to `sites-enabled` in order for Nginx to enable the config.

-Below are 3 example Nginx configurations:
+Below are 2 example Nginx configurations:

 - subdomain based such as `api.example.com`
 - subfolder based with both the API and Admin on the same subfolder such as `example.com/test/api` and `example.com/test/admin`

-- subfolder based with split API and Admin such as `example.com/api` and `example.com/dashboard`
+!!!include(developer-docs/latest/setup-deployment-guides/deployment/optional-software/snippets/subfolder-split-warning.md)!!!

 ::::: tabs card